Steve Venick, Tennessee

 Steve is currently on COBRA insurance after leaving his last position.
 He has used exchange insurance before and was satisfied with the coverage.

-“Thanks to the ACA, I know longer have to worry about my Remicade not being covered because I have a pre-existing condition.”
+“Thanks to the ACA, I no longer have to worry about my Remicade not being covered because I have a pre-existing condition.”

 Add your voice to those here to improve the health and health care of all American familiesSHARE YOUR STORY